-The Regal Project is a 119.5 megawatt solar facility to be constructed near Rice, Minnesota in Benton County.
+The Boswell Solar Project is an 85 megawatt "net-zero" interconnected solar facility to be constructed in Itasca County, Minnesota near the Boswell Energy Center.
+The Project will be connected to the 230 kV substation at Boswell Energy Center via an approximately 2.75-mile 230 kV transmission line (Boswell Interconnector).
 The Project will generate carbon-free energy for customers, help Minnesota Power make progress on the Carbon Free and Renewable Energy Standards, boost the tax base of local economies, and create local union jobs.
-The Regal Project has already secured the necessary permitting from the Commission and has an executed Generator Interconnection Agreement with Midcontinent Independent System Operator.
-The project was selected as part of a competitive procurement process as ordered in the 2021 Integrated Resource Plan Order.
+Siting a new solar project at the Boswell Energy Center is an intentional effort on behalf of Minnesota Power to reinvest in communities impacted by coal plant retirements as part of its transition to a less carbon intense, cleaner energy future.
+To benefit customers further, the Boswell Solar Project will leverage existing utility assets, an existing MISO generator interconnection, along with taking advantage of Inflation Reduction Act ("IRA") tax incentives for carbon free energy that qualify for the impacted Energy Community Tax Credit Bonus.
+This project was identified as a competitive resource addition to Minnesota Power's supply portfolio as part of its 2021 Integrated Resource Plan Order.
 Minnesota Power respectfully submits this Petition to the Minnesota Public Utilities Commission pursuant to Minn.
 Stat. § 216B.1645 and Minn.
 Rule 7829.1300.
 Minnesota Power requests that the Commission approve the following requests set out in this Petition:

-- Approval for investments and expenditures related to the Regal Solar Project pursuant to Minn.
+1. Approval for investments and expenditures related to the Boswell Solar Project and the Boswell Interconnector pursuant to Minn.
 Stat. § 216B.1645.
-Minnesota Power's development of this 119.50 MW solar project will facilitate compliance under the requirements under Minn.
-Stat. § 216B.1691. - 2.
-Approval to include associated costs in the existing Renewable Resources Factor under its Renewable Resources Rider.
+Minnesota Power's development of this 85 MW solar project will facilitate compliance under the requirements under Minn.
+Stat. § 216B.1691.